Contact Us Today (424) 372-3112

 • felony probation.

-If victim was a minor under 14 years old, it's punishable by 9, 11, or 13 years in prison.
+If the victim was a minor under 14 years old, the crime is punishable by 9, 11, or 13 years in prison.

-If victim was a minor between 14 and 18 years old, it's punishable by 7, 9, or 11 years in prison.
+If the victim was a minor between 14 and 18 years old, the crime is punishable by 7, 9, or 11 years in prison.

-Additional penalties for a Penal Code 261 rape conviction is a fine up to $10,000 and a strike under the California Three-Strikes Law.
+Additional penalties for a Penal Code 261 rape conviction are a fine of up to $10,000 and a strike under the California Three-Strikes Law.

 In most rape convictions, a defendant will face a mandatory requirement to register as a sex offender for life pursuant to California Penal Code 290 PC.